 To dry the flowers, you can either place them whole in a dehydrator or spread them on a screen.
 If using a screen, you can suspend the screen near a woodstove or keep it in a shady yet dry place such as under a tree.
 Too much sun will bleach the flowers.

-Whichever method you use, make sure flowers are extremely dry before storing.
+Whichever method you use, make sure flowers are really dry before storing.
 Flowers should feel light, papery, and warm to the touch throughout.
 If in doubt, give them more time.

 Some people remove the petals before drying.
 These are a little bit harder to handle than whole flowers.
 On the other hand, whole flowers take longer to dry.